The search for non-symmetric ribbon knots: Knotoid notation for symmetric ribbon disks

 This section contains the description of a new diagram type for bands constructed from symmetric unions.
 It can be seen as a continuation of Aceto's proposition in the last section and was already used in Figure \ref{fig:achter_3D} in the insets.

-This notation is called \textsl{knotoid diagram for a symmetric ribbon disk} and is motivated by the observations that one half of a symmetric union diagram is redundant and that the height function, necessary to construct a band from a symmetric union diagram, can be taken directly from the diagram.
+This notation is called \textsl{knotoid diagram for a symmetric ribbon disk} and is motivated by the observation that one half of a symmetric union diagram is redundant and that the height function, necessary to construct a band from a symmetric union diagram, can be taken directly from the diagram.
 This facilitates the construction and visualisation of symmetric bands.

 \begin{definition}[knotoid diagram for a symmetric union] Consider a symmetric union diagram $D$, consisting of the two mirror-symmetric parts $D_-$ and $D_+$ and the central part $C$ as in Figure \ref{fig:knotoid_def}.
 The knotoid diagram for $D$ is the arc obtained from $D_-$ by identifying the ends after cutting open the crossings on the axis.
 The (signed) numbers of crossings at the twist tangles in $C$ are used to decorate the arc so that the diagram $D$ can be recovered from its knotoid diagram.
 The knotoid endpoints correspond to the two perpendicular crossing points of the diagram with the axis.
-By folding the diagram down as indicated in the Figure -- using the diagram to supply the height function -- we define the \textsl{knotoid band} given by the knotoid diagram of D. It is a ribbon of constant width except in the regions near crossings and is displayed in Figure \ref{fig:achter_3D}. \end{definition}
+By folding the diagram down as indicated in the figure -- using the diagram to supply the height function -- we define the \textsl{knotoid band} given by the knotoid diagram of D. It is a ribbon of constant width except in the regions near crossings and is displayed in Figure \ref{fig:achter_3D}. \end{definition}

 This is easily extended to the notion of \textsl{knotoid diagram for a symmetric ribbon disk}: We allow decorations with twist numbers for every segment between the arc's crossings and drop the requirement for the endpoint positions.
-The corresponding knotoid band is constructed as in Definition \ref{knotoiddef}.
+In more detail, a knotoid diagram is a marked generically embedded arc $A$ in the $(x,y)$-plane.
+It determines a `vertical' immersion of $A \times [-1,1]$ in $\R^3$.
+The markings indicate how the immersion can be perturbed into a ribbon immersion.
+This step uses the over/under crossing information for choosing the ribbon singularities and the twist decorations for inserting twists.
+Note that it is not possible to construct a ribbon disk containing band crossings or junctions from a knotoid diagram.